winitzki/scall/tutorial/programming_dhall.md

 Those values are passed as additional arguments to functions that require a typeclass constraint.

 With that technique, one can define and use different typeclass evidence values for the same type, if that is necessary.
-This is similar to the way Scala implements typeclasses (except Scala makes evidence values into "implicit" arguments that the compiler inserts automatically).
+This is similar to the way Scala implements typeclasses (except that Scala makes evidence values into "implicit" arguments that the compiler inserts automatically).

 ### Implementing typeclasses via  evidence values